McAttee History, Family Crest & Coats of Arms

 McAttee Spelling Variations

+Spelling and translation were not standardized practices until the last few centuries.
 Spelling variations are extremely common among early Scottish names.
 McAttee has been spelled MacAteer, MacTear, MacTeir, MacTire, MacAtee, MacAtter, MacAttur and many more.

 Early Notables of the McAttee family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early McAttee Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early McAttee Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McAttee family to Ireland

 Some of the McAttee family moved to Ireland, but this topic is not covered in this excerpt.